sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 The real-time (RT) patch transforms parts of the kernel to be fully preemptible.
 This means that high-priority tasks can interrupt lower-priority tasks quickly, leading to significantly lower worst-case latencies.

 - **Deterministic Scheduling**
-By threading interrupt handlers and converting spinlocks into preemptible mutexes, the RT kernel provides more predictable and deterministic behavior.
+Through the use of interrupt handlers, threading, and conversion of spinlocks into preemptible mutexes, the RT kernel provides more predictable and deterministic behavior.
 This is crucial for time-sensitive applications where meeting strict deadlines is mandatory.

 - **Improved Interrupt Handling**
 In the RT kernel, most interrupts are handled by kernel threads.
 This allows the scheduler to manage them more effectively, ensuring that critical real-time tasks are not unduly delayed by interrupt processing.

 - **Better Synchronization Primitives**
-The patch refines locking mechanisms, reducing the time when critical sections are uninterruptible.
+The patch refines locking mechanisms, reducing the time when critical sections cannot be interrupted.
 This improves the overall responsiveness and guarantees that the system can handle real-time workloads with minimal jitter.

 ### perf tool

-The Linux `perf` tool is a powerful, integrated suite for performance analysis that taps directly into the Linux Performance Events subsystem.
+The Linux `perf` tool is a powerful, integrated performance analysis suite, that taps directly into the Linux Performance Events subsystem.
+The tool is mostly known for:

 - **Comprehensive Metrics**
 `perf` can measure a wide range of performance events, including CPU cycles, instructions, cache misses, branch mispredictions, and more.
 This granular data is invaluable for identifying performance bottlenecks in both kernel and user-space applications.

 - **Multiple Modes of Operation**
 `perf` provides multiple modes of operation that enable capturing a quick summary of performance counters over different periods.
-It provides insights into overall system performance with its reports, as well as visualization of real-time performance data (using the `top` command).
+It provides in-depth reports of overall system performance, as well as visualization of real-time performance data (using the `top` command).

-### turbostat
+### Turbostat

 Turbostat is an Intel® tool, invaluable when diagnosing performance issues or optimizing power consumption on systems with Intel® processors.
 It leverages hardware performance